Paul Fletcher (politician)

-Paul William Fletcher (born 16 January 1965) is an Australian politician who served as Minister for Communications, Urban Infrastructure, Cities and the Arts from 2020 to 2022.
-Fletcher is a member of the Liberal Party of Australia, and has served as member of parliament (MP) for the division of Bradfield since 2009.
+Paul William Fletcher (born 16 January 1965) is an Australian retired politician.
+He is a member of the Liberal Party and was a member of the House of Representatives from 2009 to 2025, representing the New South Wales division of Bradfield.
+He held ministerial office in the Turnbull and Morrison governments from 2015 to 2022.

-Fletcher entered politics after winning the 2009 Bradfield by-election.
-He served as the Parliamentary Secretary to the Minister for Communications between September 2013 and September 2015 under the Abbott ministry, and between September 2015 and July 2016, he served as the Minister for Major Projects, Territories, and Local Government.
-He briefly served as the Minister for Territories, Local Government and Major Projects between October and December 2017.
-He served as Minister for Urban Infrastructure and Cities from July 2016 to August 2018 in the second Turnbull ministry, and Minister for Families and Social Services in the first Morrison ministry.
+Fletcher was a management consultant, lawyer and corporate executive before entering politics.
+He was first elected to parliament at the 2009 Bradfield by-election.
+He served as a parliamentary secretary in the Abbott government from 2013 to 2015, before being promoted to the ministry by Malcolm Turnbull.
+Fletcher subsequently served as Minister for Major Projects, Territories, and Local Government (2015–2016), Urban Infrastructure and Cities (2016–2018), Families and Social Services (2018–2019), and Communications, Urban Infrastructure, Cities and the Arts (2019–2022).
+He was appointed to cabinet in 2018 by Scott Morrison.
+After the Coalition's defeat at the 2022 election he was named Manager of Opposition Business in the House.
+He announced his retirement in December 2024.

 Early life

 Fletcher was born in Devizes, Wiltshire, England, the son of Clive and Mary Fletcher.
 His father was a professor of computational engineering.
 He arrived in Australia with his family at the age of two, and held British citizenship until 2009 when he renounced it to stand for parliament.

 Fletcher grew up in the eastern suburbs of Sydney, where he was the dux of Sydney Grammar School in 1982.
 He subsequently attended the University of Sydney, graduating with first-class honours in economics and laws.
 At university he co-wrote two plays, titled The Fax of Life and Annually Fixated.
-In 1993 Fletcher was awarded a Fulbright Scholarship to go to Columbia University's Graduate School of Business in New York City, where he completed a Master of Business Administration degree.
+In 1993, Fletcher was awarded a Fulbright Scholarship to go to Columbia University's Graduate School of Business in New York City, where he completed a Master of Business Administration degree.

-Fletcher is one of seven Liberal MPs in the 46th Parliament of Australia who have obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Dave Sharma, Greg Hunt and Josh Frydenberg.
+Fletcher was one of seven Liberal MPs in the 46th Parliament of Australia who obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Dave Sharma, Greg Hunt and Josh Frydenberg.